kumahq/kuma-website/app/_src/production/cp-deployment/multi-zone.md

 ### Verify control plane connectivity

-If your global control plane is installed on Kubernetes, you'll need to configure your `kumactl` like so:
+If your global control plane runs on Kubernetes, you'll need to configure your `kumactl` like so:

 ```sh
 # forward traffic from local pc into global control plane in the cluster